11th Corps Signal Brigade: Capabilities

-The 11th Signal Brigade provides echelon-above-corps signal support (EAC).
+The 11th Corps Signal Brigade provides echelon-above-corps signal support (EAC).
 It has the capability to install, operate, and maintain a tactical communications network supporting either joint or Army organizations, establish command center communications nodes, area signal centers, and small extension nodes.
 It provides installation, construction, and test teams on a worldwide basis during peacetime, war, and operations other than war, and in response to emergency requirements to restore or expand information systems facilities.
 Also, the brigade provides on-site training in the operation and maintenance of new or modified non-tactical information systems and limited commercial-off-the-shelf communications equipment and systems at worldwide locations.

 Due to its total communications capabilities, the brigade can support the full spectrum of operations ranging from combat to peacekeeping to humanitarian.
 Since 1990, the brigade has participated in numerous contingency operations.
 The entire brigade took part in Operation Desert Shield/Storm.
 At the height of that operation, the brigade controlled more than five signal battalions and operated the largest tactical communications network since World War II.
 For its service during these operations, the brigade was awarded the Department of the Army Meritorious Unit Commendation.
 The brigade also took part in Operations Restore Hope and Continue Hope in Somalia from December 1992 to March 1994; Operation Intrinsic Action/Southern Watch in Kuwait from August to October 1992; and Operation Uphold Democracy in Haiti from September 1994 to March 1996.
 Brigade soldiers have also supported operations in Korea, Guantanamo Naval Base, Cuba, and Saudi Arabia.
 Most recently, the brigade supported Operation Desert Thunder in 1998 with a brigade task force.

 The principal communications capabilities of the unit include tactical satellite, tropospheric scatter, super high frequency, and ultra high frequency line-of-sight transmission systems, and voice, message, and data switches.
 The brigade's communications networks are compatible with the mobile subscriber equipment communications networks found at corps and division level.
 Commanders use C2 to control, direct, and coordinate military forces to accomplish their missions.
 This process encompasses the personnel, equipment, communications, facilities, and procedures necessary to gather and analyze information; to plan for what is to be done; to issue instructions; and to supervise the execution of operations.
 Communications allows commanders to direct operations on the battlefield and to monitor their execution.
 It is a critical element to battlefield synchronization.